Inspiring and fun bathroom paint ideas to inspire any wash space

 (Image credit: Future PLC/Annie Sloan)

-Breathe life into a shabby bathroom floor by creating a colourful chequerboard effect using paint instead of tiles.
+Breathe life into a shabby bathroom flooring idea by creating a colourful chequerboard effect using paint instead of tiles.
 Save prep time by using chalk paint - Annie Sloan’s can be used on furniture and timber floors and shouldn’t require any priming beforehand - though you’ll need to do a test patch first to check.

 Wooden floors should be cleaned thoroughly before applying chalk paint and might need a light sanding to remove any previous paint or varnish.
 To create the chequerboard effect, you’ll need to use a tape measure and pencil, drawing out the guidelines and applying masking tape to get a sharp edge.